 LC Cheater's Dulce de Leche Note

-We love dulce de leche.
-Sooooo much that if we could, we would slink into a vat of it and just revel in it until we were giddy.
-So it’s probably not a bad thing that it takes four hours to magically morph condensed milk into dulce de leche on the stovetop.
-The process is as simple as plopping the can in a pot of water and letting it simmer, although should you find yourself with a truly insatiable craving that just can’t wait—hey, we’ve been there— look for canned or jarred dulce de leche in most supermarkets, usually not far from the Latin American products.
+We swoon to dulce de leche.
+So much so that if we could, we would slink into a vat of it and just revel in it until we were giddy.
+So it’s probably not a bad thing that it takes 4 hours to magically morph condensed milk into dulce de leche on the stovetop.
+Though the process isn’t for the impatient, it is as simple as plopping the can in a pot of water and letting it simmer for hours on end.
+Should you find yourself with a truly insatiable craving that just can’t wait—hey, we’ve been there— look for canned or jarred dulce de leche in most supermarkets, usually not far from the Latin American products.

 Dulce de Leche Crepes Recipe

 - Serves 8

 - For the dulce de leche